-- 1. The monthly contribution for retirees to opt into the medical plan is based on plan election, Medicare eligibility and election, and dependent coverage election.
+- 1. The monthly contribution for retirees to opt into the medical plan is based on plan election, Medicare eligibility and election, dependent coverage election and, depending on date of hire, potentially service at retirement.
 Claims, premiums, and associated costs paid by the employer, on behalf of the retiree, as well as contributions placed in trust will be considered as contributions towards the pre-funding contribution.
-All employer contributions shown in this report are net of retiree monthly contributions, which are shown in Schedule D as Retiree Premiums. - 2.
-The valuation indicates that an increase in the recommended employer contribution rate for the School Personnel OPEB Fund from last year's recommended amount of \$628,435,390 to this year's recommended amount of \$701,043,507 is needed to fund the School Personnel OPEB Fund. - 3.
-This contribution of \$701,043,507 is needed to meet the cost of benefits currently accruing and provide for the amortization of the unfunded actuarial accrued liability over a closed period of 30 years. - 4.
-The increase in the recommended contribution is primarily due to investment earnings lower than anticipated, the change to the Entry Age Normal actuarial cost method, employer contribution less than the actuarially determined rate, assumption changes and demographic experience.
-The increases were slightly offset due to health costs lower than anticipated.
+All employer contributions shown in this report are net of retiree monthly contributions, which are shown in Schedule D as Retiree Premiums. - The valuation indicates an increase in the recommended employer contribution rate for the School Personnel OPEB Fund from last year's recommended amount of \$701,043,507 to this year's recommended amount of \$767,496,965. - 3.
+This contribution of \$767,496,965 is needed to meet the cost of benefits currently accruing and provide for the amortization of the unfunded actuarial accrued liability over a closed period of 29 years. - 4.
+The increase in the recommended contribution is primarily due to employer contribution less than the actuarially determined rate, demographic experience, and changes to assumed future increases in Medicare costs.